tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-2.md

 blah blah "string in quotes"
 ["blah", "blah", "\"string", "in", "quotes\"\n"]
 ```
-I’m going to have to learn how type inference works in Rust sooner or later, but I’m not going to deal with it now.
-String types in Rust are kind of confusing coming from Python where I don’t have to deal with types very often.
+I'm going to have to learn how type inference works in Rust sooner or later, but I'm not going to deal with it now.
+String types in Rust are kind of confusing coming from Python where I don't have to deal with types very often.

 (This is a warning from the future.
 You should lightly understand the idiomatic difference between String and &str.
-You find this out the hard way when you get to refactoring… see you in the future)
+You find this out the hard way when you get to refactoring...� see you in the future)

-I’m going to use this moment to make the interface a more obvious when the we are ready to take user input by printing a prompt character.
+I'm going to use this moment to make the interface a more obvious when the we are ready to take user input by printing a prompt character.

 ```rust
 use std::io::{self,Write};